Carter George

-Carter George (born May 20, 2006) is a Canadian professional ice hockey player who is a goaltender for the Los Angeles Kings of the National Hockey League (NHL).
-He was drafted 57th overall by the Kings in the 2024 NHL entry draft.
+Carter George (born May 20, 2006) is a Canadian junior ice hockey goaltender who is currently under contract with the Los Angeles Kings of the National Hockey League (NHL).
+He was drafted with the 57th overall pick by the Kings in the 2024 NHL entry draft.

 Playing career

 George played youth hockey for the Thunder Bay Kings of the Greater Toronto Hockey League (GTHL) for the 2020–21 and 2021–22 seasons.
 He was selected in the third round, 53rd overall, by the Owen Sound Attack in the 2022 Ontario Hockey League (OHL) Priority Selection.
 He played for the St. Marys Lincolns of the Greater Ontario Junior Hockey League (GOJHL) for the 2022–23 season before joining the Attack midway through the year.

 In his first full season, George served as Owen Sound's starting goaltender.
 He was named OHL Midwest Division academic player of the month for December 2023, and was selected as one of 40 draft eligible prospects to play in the 2024 CHL/NHL Top Prospects Game.
 George finished the regular season with a 23–21–9 record and .907 save percentage.
 The league dubbed him "the OHL's busiest netminder," having stopped a league-high 1,744 shots.
 Owen Sound qualified for the playoffs, but were swept in four games by the Saginaw Spirit in the first round.
 The city's Sun Times noted George among the highlights of the year for the team, calling him "worth the price of admission alone."
 He was named to both the OHL's First All-Rookie Team and its Third All-Star Team, and subsequently to the CHL All-Rookie Team as well.
 In recognition of his achievements in school, George received the Bobby Smith Trophy as the OHL's scholastic player of the year and the Ivan Tennant Memorial Award as its top academic high school student; he was the first player since Adam Pelech in 2012 to earn both honours for the same season.